fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/views-interface-objects.md

 ##### (topic last updated: v 0.61.0)
 <br />

-Interface objects (also known as Xamarin.Forms 'views') such as labels, buttons, and sliders are commonly known as controls or widgets in other graphical programming environments.
+Interface objects such as labels, buttons, and sliders are commonly known as controls or widgets in other graphical programming environments.
+In Xamarin.Forms, they are also known as 'views'.
+To avoid confusion with the 'view' function, we will not refer to them as such here.

 <br />